jamesnet214/wpf-code-rules/README.md

         </Setter>
     </Style>
     ```
     > What's unique here is that TreeView does not include ItemsPresenter in the Template, even though it inherits ItemsControl.
-This is an exceptional structure that the ItemsPresenter is included in TreeViewItem because the data collection representation is Hierarchy unlike other list-type controls.
+This is an exceptional structure that the ItemsPresenter is included in TreeViewItem.
+Because, unlike other list-type controls, the data collection representation is hierarchy.